Arkoosh to lead Shapiro’s sprawling human services agency | Times Leader

 Click here to subscribe today or Login.

-HARRISBURG, Pa.
-(AP) — Dr. Val Arkoosh, an anesthesiologist who led Pennsylvania’s third-most populous county through the pandemic before mounting , will be nominated to lead the sprawling Department of Human Services under the incoming Democratic governor, Josh Shapiro.
+HARRISBURG — Dr. Val Arkoosh, an anesthesiologist who led Pennsylvania’s third-most populous county through the pandemic before mounting a failed run for U.S. Senate, will be nominated to lead the sprawling Department of Human Services under the incoming Democratic governor, Josh Shapiro.

 Wednesday’s announcement by Shapiro also included his picks to lead the departments of Health, Drug and Alcohol Programs, Aging and Insurance.